taykey/nose-ittr/README.rst

 =========
 nose extension for supporting parametrized testing.
 ---------------------------------------------------
-Allow developer to run the same test over and over again using different values.
+Allows developer to run the same test over and over again using different values

 Main Features:
- * Very easy to integrate with existing tests.
+ * Very easy to integrate with existing tests
- * Saves a lot of boilerplate code, and code replication.
+ * Saves a lot of boilerplate code, and code replication
- * Work with all nose plugins (including multiprocessing).
+ * Work with all nose plugins (including multiprocessing)

 Installation:
 -------------